theobald-software/theobald-software.github.io/content/_en/xtract-universal/datasource-deltaq/extraction-settings.md

 **Transfer Mode**<br>
 The raw data packages can be send by SAP by a *tRFC* call or a *Data-IDoc*.
 Normally the tRFC is optimal for the default setting.
 If it is necessary, e.g. to examine the raw data packages for debugging reasons, you can change the transfer mode to IDoc.
 Then you can examine the data packages in the transaction WE02 (IDoc-Monitoring).

-**Check IDoc Request State**<br>
-Defines that the request state of the sent IDocs will be validated before the process continues.
-The IDoc number will be logged and the IDoc’s state is checked to be successful.<br>
-This behavior might be helpful to detect errors.
-It’s a good idea to activate this option for debugging purpose.
-Especially when extractions fail constantly or don’t generate any jobs in SM37 without additional messages.<br>
-In the default state (no check), these checks are omitted which in general increases performance.

-**Don't resend tRFC errors automatically / Resend errors (deprecated)**<br>
-These options are no longer available in the current version of the DeltaQ.
-Please set the resend in SAP.<br>
-Go to transaction SM59 -> Edit -> tRFC Options and set number of connection attempts to 30 and the time span between 2 tries to 2 minutes.

 **Automatic Synchronisation**<br>
 Depending on the system landscape it could happen that developments only be performed in a test system.
 If SSIS packages should be used later in the productive environment, the data source has to be enabled there.
 To avoid manual changes in the transactional system you can activate this option.
 In this case the activation will be automatically done and the timestamp of the data source will be changed that it will be consistent to the SAP system setting. <br>
 If the DataSource was modified in the SAP system, e.g. a field’s name, data type or length was changed or a field was excluded from data transfer, you will still have to manually activate the DataSource in the DeltaQ component, even if Automatic Synchronisation is switched on.
 Otherwise data load will fail.
 This behaviour is by SAP design and is described in [SAP help](https://help.sap.com/viewer/ccc9cdbdc6cd4eceaf1e5485b1bf8f4b/7.4.19/en-US/4a12eaff76df1b42e10000000a42189c.html).